 Jesus told this parable to illustrate the importance of doing God’s will.
-In the Bible, obedience does not refer to the intent of one’s heart or their good desires.
-Obedience, which is doing God’s will, is about action.
+Biblically, obedience does not refer to the intent of one’s heart or good desires.
+Obedience, which is doing God’s will, is all about action.

 Our modern Christianity often spiritualizes the Bible unnecessarily, even to our detriment.
 Moreover, we tend to relegate behaviors to emotions and feelings.
 The biblical world viewed obedience as action: Love is an action, faith is an action, hope is an action.
 Emotions do not capture them.
 Feelings do not express them.
 Doing does.

 The first son had no intention of helping his father, but “he changed his mind.”
 The second son had the right intention but did not act.
 Which did the will of the father?
 The first son.
 Why?
 Because he acted.

 Living according to God’s will means acting according to God’s will.
 It means doing the will of the Father.
 Jesus places our obedient response and action as the key to entering the kingdom of Heaven—His movement—here and now.
 Our purpose as followers of Jesus is to pursue obedience to the will of the Father in all we do.

 Therefore, we need to make sure that we call people to action.
 Repentance is an action in the Bible, not a feeling.
 Our behavior displays our repentance.
 The first son repented when “he changed his mind and went anyway.”
 Of the two sons, he is the one who chose to obey his father’s will.
 May we do the same.

 Let our actions mark us as doers of God’s will, and may we be children who pursue doing the will of our Father.